-Paris headquarters / France - Certified ISO 14001

-SCOR'S INVESTMENT PHILOSOPHY - As a reinsurance company, SCOR adopts a risk-based approach to its business and its strategy.
+Paris headquarters / France - Certified ISO 14001 CHAPTER STRATEGY SCOR'S INVESTMENT PHILOSOPHY - As a reinsurance company, SCOR adopts a risk-based approach to its business and its strategy.
 In a Solvency II context, the Group has developed its own internal model to steer its solvency ratio and optimize the capital allocated to each line of business.
 Risk appetite, tolerance and limits are validated by the Group Executive Committee and approved by the SCOR SE Board of Directors.
 Consequently, capital allocation is the main driver for defining risk tolerance and limits across the Group's activities.
 The investment strategy adheres to risk-tolerance limits defined by the Group's Executive Committee and approved by the SCOR SE Board of Directors.
-As far as invested assets are concerned, SCOR's primary investment objective is to generate recurring financial income in accordance with the Group's risk appetite framework, and ensure that the Group: - i. is always able to meet its claims and expense payment obligations, and - ii. creates value for its shareholders in line with the objectives set out in the strategic plan, while, - preserving the Group's liquidity and level of solvency, - ii. protecting its capital, - iii. allowing the Group to operate on a day-to-day basis as well as over the longterm, and iiii. contributing to the welfare and resilience of societies, in compliance with the investment regulations, risk appetites and regulatory capital requirements (level of capital and type of admissible assets) of the Group's legal entities, and with Group-wide and local investment guidelines.

-Charlotte office / North Carolina, USA - Certified LEED O&M GOLD The objective of asset management is to optimize the recurrent financial contribution to Group results, while protecting asset values.
+As far as invested assets are concerned, SCOR's primary investment objective is to generate recurring financial income in accordance with the Group's risk appetite framework, and ensure that the Group: - i. is always able to meet its claims and expense payment obligations, and - ii. creates value for its shareholders in line with the objectives set out in the strategic plan, - while, - preserving the Group's liquidity and level of solvency, i. - ii. protecting its capital. - iii. allowing the Group to operate on a day-to-day basis as well as over the longterm, and iiii. contributing to the welfare and resilience of societies, in compliance with the investment regulations, risk appetites and regulatory capital requirements (level of capital and type of admissible assets) of the Group's legal entities, and with Group-wide and local investment guidelines.
+The objective of asset management is to optimize the recurrent financial contribution to Group results, while protecting asset values.
 The bulk of the invested assets portfolio backs SCOR's liabilities, i.e. technical reserves for Life and P&C reinsurance.
 In view of business constraints, investments are mainly in liquid, high-quality fixed income assets in order to ensure Group solvency in the event of large claims.
 ALM (Asset and Liability Management - see glossary) is a critical factor in the selection of assets used to cover SCOR's technical liabilities.
 In addition, the Group applies strict congruency principles, which ensures that cash is always invested in the same currency as underwriting commitments.
-Asset allocation is the backbone of SCOR's investment strategy.
-Limits by asset classes and by credit quality are stated in the Group's Investment Guidelines, which are reviewed at least once a year and approved by the SCOR SE Board of Directors.
+Directors.